Human Perception of Intrinsically Motivated Autonomy in Human-Robot Interaction: Materials and methods

 \subsection{Data analysis}

 Our research questions asked whether the responses to a questionnaire dimension of a participant differ between conditions.
-In particular, we want to know whether participants perceived one robot behavior as more warm than the other.
+In particular, we want to know whether participants perceived one robot behavior as more warm than the other~(RQ1).
 Since we are interested in the change of participants' perception, we designed the study so that the robot behavior generation is a within-subjects variable, i.e., all its conditions are presented to each participant.
 This has the benefit that we can answer the research questions with the use of statistical tests for pairwise comparisons of the participants' responses.

 Since our study consists of exactly two conditions, we decided to employ two-sample location test of matched pairs: the Wilcoxon signed-rank test.
 In contrast to the paired $t$-Test, it is a non-parametric test which is both: (i) robust for small sample sizes and (ii) usable for the assessed Likert-scale data.
 We decided to use the two-sided version of the test to investigate for effects in both directions.
-This way effects contrary to our hypotheses are revealed too.
+This way, effects contrary to our hypotheses are revealed too.
+We use \texttt{wilcox.test(\COND{ADA}, \COND{balanced-REA}, paired=TRUE)} to compute the test, a method that is part of \texttt{R}'s built-in \texttt{stats} package.

-We use \texttt{wilcox.test(\COND{ADA}, \COND{balanced-REA}, paired=TRUE)} to compute the test, a method part of \texttt{R}'s built-in \texttt{stats} package.
-We report the test statistic $V$, the $p$ value, a point estimate and its according confidence interval.
-We also compute the standardized effect size $r$.
-It allows us to investigate the size of a potential effect independently of the sample size.
-This in turn makes the results more comparable to future studies.
-There is still ongoing research as to how to interpret the results of $r$.
-We follow \cite{Yatani-16}, who suggested to use Cohen's interpretation: small effect for $r=.1$, a medium effect for $r=.3$ and a large effect for $r=.5$.

-We assigned the two different robot behaviors (i.e., the conditions) randomly and counterbalanced to participants, to reduce the risk of interaction effects between the conditions and their order.
-In the absence of such interaction effects, we can investigate the condition effects independently of their presented order.
-The next subsection provides quantitative evidence that the data does not show interaction effects.